The easiest places in the world to travel vegan

 Nordic retail depth; 2024 dietary guidelines favour plant-based; S-Group's 48% market share means nationwide coverage

 S-Market, K-Market, and Prisma use clear "Vegaaninen" shelf labels with a green leaf symbol.
-Finland updated national dietary guidelines in 2024 to prioritise plant proteins — the same policy signal that elevated Denmark.
+Finland updated national dietary guidelines in 2024 to prioritise plant proteins.
+The same policy signal that pushed Denmark up the rankings.

 Denmark